 A flattering coat or cape should be the first question on the list when thinking about what to wear for Cheltenham.
 It is the most important piece of any Cheltenham ensemble.
 Not only will it be key to keeping you the right temperature but will most likely be what is most on show.

-This cashmere cape from House of Bruar come in three hues: driftwood (pictured) country green and classic black.
+This cashmere cape from House of Bruar come in four hues: driftwood (pictured) country green, classic black and mid grey.
 It’s just the sort of versatile number that you can either fasten up – and even make use of the luxurious hood – if the weather is unkind or drape more loosely if mild.

 We love also Purdey’s scarf cape, made from a luxurious double-face, cashmere-wool blend.
 Undoubtedly, a timeless investment piece.